 - Dan Nelson (Calvary, Cranford) spent a summer in Africa on a humanitarian aid mission.

 - Susie Wilson (Redeemer, Ramsey) has lead International Servant Trips to Mexico and other servant trips within the United States.

 Each year members of our congregations spend thousands of hours serving the children of Bosnia through the Home Team projects.
 They have made thousands of teddy bears, lions, giraffes, monkeys, hug pillows, and more.
 Their involvement can deepen their understanding of Christian servanthood in the world and increase their awareness of the need for peace and prayer in the world.
 It can also serve as a springboard for new ministry endeavors.
-For an example, see the attached note from Roger Knauss (Redeemer, Ramsey) on green paper.

 The wider church

-This Trip is well-known in the ELCA, having been featured in the Lutheran Magazine, in Mosaics, and at the last three ELCA National Youth Gatherings.
-Consequently, we have become a model for international servant ministry, and have provided advice and training for many other groups and synods.
+This trip is well-known in the ELCA, having been featured in the Lutheran Magazine, in Mosaics, and at the last three ELCA National Youth Gatherings.
+Consequently, we have become a model for international servant ministry and have provided advice and training for many other groups and synods.
 Our ministry also continues to call attention to the need to provide ongoing relief in countries suffering from the after-effects of war, especially to the children.